-The ACT Ecology Group will soon be looking for parish-based, volunteer Wildlife Wardens, writes Audrey Compton.
+The ACT Ecology Group is looking for parish-based, volunteer Wildlife Wardens, writes Audrey Compton.
 They are needed to help support, protect and increase our district’s wildlife and improve its chances of surviving the ecological and climate emergencies we face.
 Wildlife Wardens need to love wildlife but don’t need specialist knowledge, we will provide training.

 Having Wildlife Wardens will help our communities become more involved in the natural world, enhancing their physical health and giving them more joy and happiness.